Rhinostone/gina/README.md

 Once it's done, you just need to refresh your browser.

 Gina is shipped with [Swig](https://node-swig.github.io/swig-templates/) as the default template engine.
-If you are more confortable with another template engine, you can use your own.
+If you are more comfortable with another template engine, you can use your own.